Optimal error estimates for a discontinuous Galerkin method on curved boundaries with polygonal meshes: Numerical Results

 \begin{remark} Note that if there exists a function $\Tilde{u}$ defined in $\Tilde{\Omega}$ such that $\Tilde{u} \in H^{N+1}(\Tilde{\Omega})$, $\Tilde{u}$ coincide with $u$ in $\Omega$, $\Tilde{u}$ satisfies \eqref{problem_E} in $\Tilde{\Omega}$ and $\Tilde{u}$ vanishes on $\partial \Omega$ in the sense of trace, then, for $h$ sufficiently small, we may prove that there exists a mesh-independent constant $\mathcal{\Tilde{C}}$ such that

 where $\opnorm{\cdot}'$ denotes the norm defined in \eqref{DG_norm_nonConvex}.
 Thus, if the assumptions described above hold, the optimal convergence can be achieved in the $L^2-$ norm.
 However, given a regular $f$ in $\Tilde{\Omega}$, the existence of an associated $\Tilde{u}$ satisfying the above assumptions is not ensured.
 In this test case, the solution satisfies the conditions described above.
-Thus, the method recovers the optimal convergence orders for $N>2$. \end{remark}
+Thus, the method recovers the optimal convergence orders for $N>2$.
+Specifically, the exact solution $u$ is extended by $\Tilde{u}$ defined by the same expression outside $\Omega$ and the extension of $f$ is defined by $f = -\Delta u + \nabla \cdot (\boldsymbol{b} u) + cu$. \end{remark}